-The Center for International Law invites students with a strong interest in international law to apply for membership in its Harlan Scholars and International Associates programs.
+The Center for International Law invites students with a strong interest in international law to become Affiliates with the Center.
 Developments across the world in various fields such as criminal, environmental, human rights, immigration, securities, and tax laws have direct and indirect implications on legal practice even in the United States.
 To understand these cross-border developments, the Law School offers a wide variety of courses addressing the business and public dimensions of international law.
-Membership in the Harlan Scholars and International Associates programs will help students structure their curricula and related activities in one of the most dynamic and evolving areas of law.
+Membership in the Center will help students structure their curricula and related activities in one of the most dynamic and evolving areas of law.

 Requirement 1: One “core” course in international law